mohamedallam1991/GoBook/content/blog/basic web app/part3.md

 ---
 title: Golang Http server part 3
-# slug: "golang-variables"
+# url: "web-apaap"
-url: golang Http server part 3
+slug: "web appolang Http server part 3riables-aaa"

 date: 2022-08-16
 description: This article teaches you everything you need to know about Concurency in Golang